randyrossi/vicii-kawari/REGISTERS.md

 # Extra Features

-In addition to being compatible with a genuine VIC-II, VIC-II Kawari adds a number of new features for C64 and 8-bit hobbyests to experiment with.
+In addition to being compatible with a genuine VIC-II, VIC-II Kawari adds a number of new features.

 ## Extra Registers

 Extra registers are enabled through the activation port (0xd03f) by poking it with the PETSCII bytes "VIC2".
 This prevents existing software from unintentionally triggering extra registers.
 NOTE: If lock bit jumper #2 is removed, extra registers cannot be activated.

 ### BASIC
     POKE 53311,ASC("V")